Hundred Pump Project Brings Water to Thousands

 On June 11, DO is hosting an event at the new Heart of Africa exhibition at the Columbus Zoo & Aquarium to kick-start the Hundred Pump Project fundraising effort.
 Because of its experience in Malawi in 2013, photos from the LifePump installation there are being included in the Heart of Africa exhibit which will be seen by more than two million visitors to the zoo this year.

-The LifePump is a hand-cranked pump that draws water from depths as great as 325 feet (100 meters) — two times the limit of similar devices (a new model, one that reaches 500 feet, is in development).
-LifePump’s progressive cavity design acts pulls water from the deep aquifers common in Africa.
+The LifePump is a hand-cranked pump that draws water from depths as great as 325 feet (100 meters) – two times the limit of similar devices (a new model, one that reaches 500 feet [150 meters] is in development).
+LifePump’s progressive cavity design acts as an Archimedes’ screw to pull water from the deep aquifers common in Africa.

 “When we first came to Africa, we found broken pumps and pumps needing repair.
 But most were outdated with parts that are no longer in production,” added Bixler.
 “The problem was more than needing a few spare parts.
 A new design was needed – an easy to use, powerful pump capable of reaching water deep underground.”

 About Design Outreach

 Design Outreach (DO) is a non-profit humanitarian engineering organization founded by Christians that creates life-sustaining solutions for developing countries.
 DO works with volunteers, donors and suppliers in creating products that create impact on the fight against poverty, particularly on the forefront of freshwater production.